raph-amiard/cours-ada-epita/cours.md

 end loop;
 ```

-## Quizz 3: Is there a compilation error ?
+## Quizz 3: Is there a compilation error?

 ```ada
 procedure Hello is